ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2020-05-11-crazy-at-work.md

 ---
-title: It doesn't have to be crazy at work
+title: "It doesn't have to be crazy at work"
 categories:
   - reading
 tags:
   - books
 published: true
 ---
 [___It doesn't have to be crazy at work.___](https://basecamp.com/books/calm "Book Link")